Creative Financing: 5 Outside-the-Box Tools Savvy Investors Use to Build Wealth

 But what if this property has great long-term prospects?
 What if Karla can’t obtain long-term financing?
 What if both parties want to stay in the deal together as partners?

 To accomplish this, they could make a slightly different credit partner arrangement.

-Jim could give Karla an option for 20 years instead of 5.
-But instead of an option for 100% of the property, Karla retains an option to purchase a 50% interest in the property at 50% of the original purchase price.
+Jim could give Karla an option for 20 years instead of five.
+But instead of an option for 100 percent of the property, Karla retains an option to purchase a 50 percent interest in the property at 50 percent of the original purchase price.

 In this case, Karla would pay $50,000 to Jim whenever the option is executed.
-Jim would then deed a 50% free-and-clear interest in the property to Karla, or he could sell her a 50% in an LLC if that makes more sense.
+Jim would then deed a 50 percent free-and-clear interest in the property to Karla, or he could sell her 50 percent in an LLC if that makes more sense.

 Why would either party do this?
 Because perhaps this location is prime, and 20 years from now, the property could appreciate from $150,000 to $400,000.
 And during that time, perhaps the rents could increase significantly for Karla, and the loan will certainly keep getting paid down for Jim.

 At year 20, Jim has used the rents from Karla to pay down his loan from $80,000 to $40,000.
 So, his 50 percent portion of the equity in the property is now worth $200,000 minus $40,000, or $160,000.